ilioscio/dmg-osd/README.md

 # dmg-osd

-A low battery overlay for Wayland compositors inspired by classic video game health indicators.
-Your screen pulses red when battery is low.
+A low battery overlay for Wayland inspired by classic video game health indicators, making your screen pulse a customizable color when your battery reaches a threshold.

 ## Demo